Sarah Kim, Ph.D.

 2. AI applications to enhance the use of imaging and other multimodal data in drug development:

 We are developing AI-assisted analysis and informatics tools that accelerate and enrich feature extraction and quantification from imaging and other multimodal data, providing deeper insights into key drivers and sources of heterogeneity in disease progression for type 1 diabetes, Duchenne muscular dystrophy, and Parkinson’s disease.
-By incorporating explainable AI approaches, our research aims to support subgroup analysis and guide personalized therapeutic strategies.
+By incorporating explainable AI approaches, our research aims to support subgroup analyses and guide personalized therapeutic strategies.

 0000-0002-9179-0735